Does Your Small Book Thumbnail Cover Stand Out?

 But do not change the size by cropping the image.
 If you use crop mode, you will not keep the full aspect of your cover.

-It is also important to remember that on top of reducing the dimensions, all sites reduce the image quality or resolution.
+It is also important to remember that all sites reduce the image quality or resolution in addition to reducing the dimensions.

 It is usually, at most, 72 dpi to make sure the file size is as small as possible.